Projects per year

 Teaching

-I spent six years teaching English as a foreign language at private schools, elementary, middle, high schools, and universities in Gunsan and Daejeon, South Korea.
-In graduate school and as a postdoctoral fellow and lecturer I have taught a range of courses on Korea, including pre-modern and modern Korean history, contemporary Korean culture, pre-modern and contemporary Korean literature, the history of the Korean language, North and South history and relations, and Korean cinema.
+I have over twenty years of teaching experience, first as an English language instructor in South Korea.
+Since then I have taught a range of content on Korea, including pre-modern and modern Korean history, contemporary Korean culture, pre-modern and contemporary Korean literature, the history of the Korean language, North and South history and relations, and Korean cinema.
 I have also taught the Korean language at all levels, including literary translation workshops.

 Education/Academic qualification